Overview

 - the patient's most recent shared health summary and discharge summary

-- available event summaries, specialist letters, e-Referral notes and pharmacist shared medicines list uploaded to the patient's record since their latest shared health summary
+- available event summaries, specialist letters, e-Referral notes and pharmacist shared medicines list that have been uploaded to the patient's record since their latest shared health summary

 - the patient's personal health summary, which may include any allergies or adverse reactions and other key information